Helen Thompson Woolley

-Helen Bradford Thompson Woolley (November 6, 1874 – December 24, 1947) was an American psychologist, known for her contributions to the educational sector, groundbreaking research on sex differences and rigorous research methods.
+Helen Bradford Thompson Woolley (November 6, 1874 – December 24, 1947) was an American psychologist, known for her contributions to the educational sector, research on sex differences and research methods.
 Woolley's interest in scientific inquiry was prompted by the work of her father, Paul Thompson, who was an inventor.
 Woolley's academic achievement and resultant scholarship allowed her to pursue studies in psychology at the University of Chicago.

-Woolley's studies at the University of Chicago marked the beginning of her career in experimental and applied psychology.
-Her controversial dissertation, titled The Psychological Norms in Men and Women, attracted the interest as well as scrutiny of the scientific world as it was the first major piece of psychological research explicitly examining the similarities and differences of the mental traits of women and men.
+Woolley's university studies marked the beginning of her career in experimental and applied psychology.
+Her controversial dissertation, titled The Psychological Norms in Men and Women, attracted the interest and the scrutiny of the scientific world as it was the first major piece of psychological research explicitly examining the similarities and differences of the mental traits of women and men.

-Woolley's husband, Paul Woolley, was a determining force in the course of her career, as the constant relocations required by his profession as a physician limited hers academic opportunities.
+Woolley's husband, Paul Woolley, was a determining force in the course of her career, as the constant relocations required by his profession as a physician limited her academic opportunities.
 Following their wedding, Woolley followed Paul to Japan and subsequently the Philippines, where she started working as a researcher for the Bureau of Education, marking her first endeavour in developmental psychology.
 Woolley's work in education continued with her involvement in the Vocation Bureau, the Merrill-Palmer School and the Institute for Child Welfare Research at Teachers College, Columbia University.

 Woolley's late life was plagued by her deteriorating mental health, which impacted her interpersonal relationships as well as occupational status.
-At the age of 73, she died of an aortic aneurysm in her daughter's home in Havertown, Pennsylvania.
+At the age of 73, she died of an aortic aneurysm at her daughter's home in Havertown, Pennsylvania.

+Early life

+Helen Bradford Thompson was born on November 6, 1874, in Englewood, a suburb of Chicago, Illinois.
+Her father was David Wallace Thompson, a shoe salesman and an inventor, producing implements such as burglar alarms, a heat regulating thermostat for a coal furnace, and a letter sorting device, and her mother was Isabella Perkins Faxon Thompson, an active missionary during a time when it was unusual for women to take on interests outside the home.
+She was the second of three daughters and although her parents supported their education, her elder sister Jane had been forced to leave the University of Michigan after one year due to the financial burden.

+Woolley graduated first in her class from Englewood High School in 1893, delivering a valedictorian speech titled "The Advance Towards Individual Freedom by the Aid of Invention", which reflected her inclination towards scientific contributions in social development.
+Originally intending to be a teacher, she received a scholarship to the University of Chicago and was able to attend by living at home.
+Morse speculates that the family was likely affected by The Panic of 1893 and that Woolley might not have been able to complete her degree without the scholarship.